 2.3.1 Eligible Owners

 Compliance with HUD and the PHA.
 Owners must be in good standing with HUD and the PHA.
 The owner must have a history of compliance with program and contractual requirements, including maintaining units in a decent, safe, and sanitary manner.
-If a proposed conversion is in the context of an acquisition, the Administering PHA must consent to the assignment of the contract in accordance with the provisions of the Mod Rehab HAP contract.
+If a proposed conversion is in the context of an acquisition, the Administering PHA must consent to the assignment of the contract in accordance with the provisions of the Mod Rehab HAP Contract.
 The purchaser must provide evidence of successful experience owning and operating HUD or other affordable multifamily housing properties.

 Fair Housing and Civil Rights Compliance for PBV and PBRA Conversions.
 An owner must be in compliance with all fair housing and civil rights requirements at 24 CFR §5.105(a).
 An owner will not be eligible to participate in RAD if it has any of the charges, cause determinations, lawsuits, or letters of findings referenced in sub-paragraphs (1)-(5) below against the owner, its transferees, proposed development partners, or sub- recipients, unless they have been resolved to HUD’s satisfaction.: